 Paper pulp pellets will need to be changed less often than newspaper.
 Recommended by many veterinarians, especially when learning how to litter train a rabbit.
 It should last you three to four days.

 Wood fiber pellets tend to be the most dense litter option that is safe for rabbits usually last the longest.
 However, if we follow the nose rule you'll most likely still be changing the litter every three to four days as well.

 Food Grade Paper Beddingis one of the best litter options and Rabbit Hole Hay recommended!
-Food grade means its approved by the FDA to wrap and serve human food so it's safe for you and your rabbit.
+Food grade means its approved by the FDA to wrap and serve human food so it's safe for you and your rabbit and other pocket pets.
 The bedding is also super odor fighting allowing you to longer between changes (up to a week at most, but remember to use your nose as sometimes your rabbit has a smelly week).
 It's soft and nestable with the added benefit of being 99.9% dust free!

 How Often Should You Change Your Rabbits Litter Box